Efficient Model Quantization with AutoGPTQ: A Comprehensive Guide

 What types of tasks can I evaluate with AutoGPTQ?

-AutoGPTQ supports various evaluation tasks, including language modeling, sequence classification, and text summarization.
+AutoGPTQ supports various evaluation tasks, including language modeling, sequence classification, and text summarization for quantized models.